boost-edu-tools/gitinspectorgui/docs/api/reference.md

         raise RuntimeError(f"Analysis execution failed: {e}")
 ```

-## Plugin Function Registration
+## PyO3 Function Registration

-**Why this matters:** The tauri-plugin-python needs to know exactly which Python functions are available.
-Functions must be registered in a specific list for the plugin to find them.
+**Why this matters:** Our PyO3 helper functions need to know exactly which Python functions are available.
+Functions must be registered properly for the Tauri commands to find them.

 **Required Structure:**